Managing Your Pipelines

 -

-, it allows you to transfer modified and created variables between jobs during pipeline execution.
-In addition, you can view a summary table of used, modified, and unchanged variables for each job in the pipeline
+When enabled , it allows you to transfer modified and created variables between jobs during pipeline execution.
+In addition, you can view a summary table of used, modified, and unchanged variables for each job in the pipeline Overview and Instances pages.

-This feature is based on advanced mechanisms that require more resources that would be wasted if not used efficiently.
-Therefore, we recommend to disable this option if it has no real use during the execution of the pipeline to have correct optimization. -
+This feature relies on advanced mechanisms that require more resources.
+These resources would be wasted if not used efficiently.
+Thus, to have correct optimization, we recommend to disable this option if it has no real use during the execution of the pipeline. -

 -